European legislation on packaging and packaging waste

 One key element of the Packaging Directive is extended producer responsibility.
 Given that packaging usually has a short lifetime and quickly ends up becoming waste, producers of packaging are responsible for the collection and disposal of packaging waste and also have to bear the costs.

-Compared with the Packaging Directive, the draft regulation contains a number of new provisions, which to a large extent will apply directly for economic players.
+Compared with the Packaging Directive, this regulation contains a number of new provisions, which to a large extent will apply directly to economic players.
 For example, in future packaging has to be recyclable and plastic packaging must contain a specific recycled content.
-The draft packaging regulation also prescribes mandatory reusable rates in various areas, for example drinks packaging.
+The regulation also prescribes mandatory reusable rates in various areas, for example drinks packaging.
 And Member States must reduce their generation of packaging waste.
-Every Member State has to achieve a reduction in per capita packaging waste generation of 5 percent by 2030 and 15 percent by 2040 compared with 2018.
+Every Member State has to achieve a reduction in packaging waste per capita of 5% by 2030 and 15% by 2040 compared to 2018.